WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 Illustration of Combined Charging System cable type

-CSS (Combined Charging System): The most common and is normally only for DC rapid charging of 50kW or more.
+CCS (Combined Charging System): The most common and is normally only for DC rapid charing of 50kW or more.

 You plug in cables at different chargepoints in different ways: